Minister Licensing Requirements in the State of New Jersey

 a.
 Minister Licensing Requirements

-If you would like to confirm for yourself that you do not need to register with the New Jersey State Government, you can contact the in the locality where the marriage is taking place.
+If you would like to confirm for yourself that you do not need to register with the New Jersey State government, you can contact the local Town Clerk office's where the couple will apply for their marriage license.
 The state of New Jersey provides a list of all the county and municipal offices.

 b.
 Preparing the Ceremony